FREQUENTLY ASKED QUESTIONS

 -We work with local suppliers of sanitary products who fulfil our orders.
 We provide every attendant of our women’s workshops with a reusable sanitary kit.
 We also do our best to keep community schools stocked with menstrual health products.

 -Community leaders have highlighted the difficulties men suffer and how this also impacts women in their households as well as communities more widely.
-We’re committed to providing a forum for men to learn about mental health and to talk openly on their collective challenges.
+We’re committed to providing a forum for men to talk openly about mental health, their collective challenges to learn about women’s health too.

 Where will my donation go?